Beginning diver courses generally limit emergency skill training to self rescue and tired diver assists. Why?

 Rescue Diver courses take place monthly.
 Mainly in May, June, September and October.
 The schedule is:

-One day (when 2 staff are present) or evening, classroom and pool (6:30-9.00 pm).
+One day (when 2 staff are present) or evening (6:30-9:00), in Spartanburg for classroom and pool.
 Or you can set up your own private class.

 Contact The Scuba Shop for dates